Frequently Asked Questions

 The Office is called the "U.S. Attorney;" does that mean you represent individual "U.S." citizens?
 We do not represent individuals in matters or lawsuits you may wish to bring against another person, company or government agency.
 We represent the United States of America and its agencies, such as the United States Department of Interior, the United States Department of Agriculture, the United States Department of Defense, etc. The United States Attorney's Office also represents the United States of America in criminal matters filed against individual or corporate defendants.

 Can you suggest someone who could represent me?
 Sorry, our office is not permitted to make referrals to legal counsel.
 We suggest that you look at the Lawyer Referral Service web page sponsored by the State Bar of Washington.
 It contains information about finding an attorney in good standing who handles your particular type of litigation.

 Is your office under the "Attorney General?"
-Our office is part of the U.S. Department of Justice, headed by United States Attorney General Eric Holder.
+Our office is part of the U.S. Department of Justice, headed by United States Attorney Merrick B. Garland.
 We are separate from the Washington State Attorney General's Office currently headed by Washington State Attorney General Bob Ferguson.
 For state matters refer to the Washington State Attorney General's Office web page.